compbiomed-unito/PlainNN/README.md

 *MOGONET_Trials/Train_Test_ROSMAP.ipynb*: Code for 1000 runs cross-validation procedure on ROSMAP, adapted from the MOGONET repository.

-*PlainNet/PlainNet_EarlyFusion.ipynb*: Code for the PlainNet model, performing early fusion on input data.
+*PlainNN/PlainNN_EarlyFusion.ipynb*: Code for the PlainNN model, performing early fusion on input data.

 ### References